Please read my blog's comment policy here.

 Internet Explorer supports a cookie-restricting privacy feature called P3P.
 Web developers often get tripped up by it because no other browser implements the P3P standard.
 I’ve written about IE’s cookie control features previously (and more comprehensively), but here’s a summary of the “least you need to know.”

 By default, IE will reject cookies coming from 3rd-party contexts.
 A 3rd-party context is one where the domain on the content is different than the domain of the page that pulls in that content.
 Possible third-party contexts include pretty much any element that accepts a URL: <script>, <img>, <link>, <frame>, <iframe>, <audio>,<video>, et cetera.
+It also includes cross-domain XmlHttpRequests which attempt to send cookies when the withCredentials flag is set.

 For instance, consider a webpage with a subframe, like this: